nestauk/flow-temp-toolkit/src/principles/3-make-the-changes.md

       <li>(Optional) Give clarification on why the boiler should be set to 55 degrees.</li>

-      <li>(Optional) Direct to further guidance if users are struggling to change their flow temperature.
-One option is to direct users to freeboilermanuals.com and guide them to enter their boilers GC number.
+      <li>(Optional) Direct to further guidance in case users are struggling to change their flow temperature.
+One option is to direct users to <a href="https://freeboilermanuals.com/">freeboilermanuals.com</a>  and guide them to enter their boilers GC number.
 Every boiler has a GC number, and it's usually on the front of the boiler.
 It starts with 'GC' followed by a 7-digit number.</li>

       </ul>
   - title: Advise on expected changes